yashsriram/tom-and-jerry/README.md

 # tom-and-jerry

 ## description
-- Tom and Jerry is a very simple cat and mouse game.
+- Tom and Jerry is a simple cat and mouse game.

 ## code
 - The code is written in `C++`.